Housing crisis: Finding an apartment as an expat in the Netherlands 2026

 Part 7: Red flags & scams (what to avoid)

-- Red flags: Can't meet in person, wire transfer only, suspicious story
+Red flags: Can't meet in person, wire transfer only, suspicious backstory

-- • No registration possible, can't use for visa
+- •No registration possible, can't use for visa or BSN

 How to verify landlord is real